bigladder/kiva/docs/input-def/foundation.rst

 Layers
 ^^^^^^

-Layers is a list of combinations of materials and thicknesses.
+Layers are specified as a list of material references, and thickness values from the outtermost layer to the innermost layer (at the interior wall surface).

 Material
 """"""""